Search results for:

 In our efforts to protect the privacy and security of our clients, as a company, your details are not made public for others to see by searching the internet.

-Hostwinds is proud to include a Dedicated IP addresses on all of our Shared, Business, and VPS services, as well as a blocks of IP addresses for our dedicated servers.
-On Shared, Business and Cloud VPS services, Hostwinds clients can expect a dedicated IP address for your service, meaning that the IP address will not be used by other clients or shared with others.
+Hostwinds is proud to include a Dedicated IP address on all of our Shared, Business, and VPS services, as well as a block of IP addresses for our dedicated servers.
+On Shared, Business, and Cloud VPS services, Hostwinds clients can expect a dedicated IP address for your service, meaning that the IP address will not be used by other clients or shared with others.
 Your IP is dedicated to your Hostwinds service and is a fantastic feature.